 Are you or your loved one having difficulty getting the long term disability benefits you’re entitled to from Prudential Insurance Company of America?
 Do not wait to contact Abell and Capitan Law.
-Our firm has extensive experience helping people across the U.S. with the claims and appeals process and knows how to help people recover all of the benefits they need and deserve.
+Our firm has extensive experience helping people across the U.S. with the claims and appeals process and knows how to help you get all of the benefits you need and deserve.

-Started in Newark, New Jersey in 1875, Prudential Financial has provided customers with service for over 140 years.
+Founded in Newark, New Jersey in 1875, Prudential has provided customers with service for over 140 years.
 The company has been ranked as the number one life and health insurance company by Forbes magazine and has acquired approximately $1.2 trillion dollars in assets.
-These facts indicate that Prudential is a well-managed and profitable company; nonetheless, they have often come under significant scrutiny for illegal business practices regarding long-term disability policies.
+Prudential is a prominent disability insurer of group disability insurance benefits.

 Group insurance for employers that Prudential provides includes short-term disability and long-term disability insurance, and Prudential claims that more than 85 percent of short-term disability decisions are made within the first 10 days of notice.
 Prudential also claims that over 93 percent of long-term disability decisions occur within the earlier of the benefit effective date or 45 days from first notice.

 According to the Prudential webpage about long-term disability insurance, their policy may act as a safeguard to replace a portion of your lost income, and the company will even work with you to provide rehabilitation.
-While these benefits sound reassuring, Prudential has an unfortunate history of failing to follow through on their promises.
+While these benefits sound reassuring, it is common for Prudential to dispute or limit coverage for group disability insurance claims.
 If you or a loved one have been wrongfully denied long-term disability benefits by Prudential, the lawyers at Abell and Capitan Law are prepared to help.

-If you or your loved one have had a disability claim denied or need help completing an application with Prudential Financial, know that you do not have to deal with these issues by yourself.
+If you or your loved one have had a long term disability claim denied or need help completing an application with Prudential, know that you do not have to deal with these issues by yourself.
 You will want to seek the help of an experienced disability benefits lawyer.

-Abell and Capitan Law can fight to make sure you get the disability benefits you are entitled to, and we won’t let powerful insurance companies like Prudential intimidate you or unfairly deny your claim.
-Our attorneys can discuss your situation and how we can help you when you call (267) 419-7888, fill out a contact form, or chat with us live to schedule your free consultation.
+Abell and Capitan Law can fight to make sure you get the long term disability benefits you are entitled to, and will fight to maximize your recovery of benefits per the terms of your specific disability insurance policy.
+Our attorneys can discuss your specific situation and how we can possibly be of service to you when you call (267) 419-7888, fill out a contact form, or chat with us live to schedule your free consultation.

-Do I Need A Prudential Disability Insurance Claims Lawyer?
+Do I Need A Prudential Long Term Disability Insurance Claims Lawyer?

 You file a disability claim because you are injured or ill.
 You are not at your best and you need someone to work on your behalf to get you the disability money you need to pay your bills while you recuperate.
 If your claim is disputed or limited by a disability insurance company, Prudential included, it is our general advice that the claimant should consult legal representation before moving forward on his or her own.
-Our attorneys know how to gather the correct, persuasive evidence that will support your case for disability, and we have the resources necessary to build the strongest claim on your behalf.
+Our attorneys know how to gather the correct, persuasive evidence that will support your case for disability, and we have the knowledge and experience necessary to build the strongest claim on your behalf.
 We will also handle all communications directly with Prudential during the appeal and claims process.